bobbys-development-team/silver-memory/README.md

 SENTRY_DSN is a link to a registered Sentry project.
 Make one here: https://sentry.io/ and copy the provided DSN link into that field.
 Edit DEFAULT_PREFIX, DEFAULT_LANG as desired.
 Setting USE_GUILD_SUBSCRIPTIONS to true will guarantee list, find, and logging functions will always give the correct username.
 Leave REDISURL alone unless you change the port Redis runs on or you host it on another machine.

-# Upgrading from JSON storage
-The new version of the bot runs on PostgreSQL and not JSON.
-If you would like to upgrade, install PostgreSQL, switch to the rewrite branch, and on startup the bot will prompt you to import your JSON databases to the Postgres server you've configured automatically.
-(Make a backup of these files first - it will delete them)